adrianlarion/useful-sed/README.md

 #### Regex tricks
 1. `&` is the matched regex. `sed -E '/foo/& & &/' file.txt` will triplicate the foo word
 2. `\1` to `\9` are the groups id's.
 You use a group like `sed -E 's/(foo) (bar)/\2 \1' file.txt '.
 In this very simple example we search for 'foo' followed by space followed by 'bar'.
 Then we switch these words (instead of 'foo bar' we have 'bar foo')
-3. Flags. `sed 's/foo/bar/gi' file.txt `. 'g' will replace all occurences on the line (instead of just the first as it is by defaut). 'i' will make the substitute case insensitive.
+3. Flags. `sed 's/foo/bar/gi' file.txt `. 'g' will replace all occurrences on the line (instead of just the first as it is by default). 'i' will make the substitute case insensitive.

 [TO BE CONTINUED]